My Spinach & Feta Cheese Phyllo Tart is so delicious, easy to make, and very impressive!

 Instructions

-Allow the tart to cool for at least 20 minutes and then carefully remove it from the tart pan.
+- Cool for at least 20 minutes before removing from the tart pan.

 Notes